VA Announces Awardees of Grants that

 As specified in the legislation that established the ASG Program, federal agencies are not eligible to receive grant funding from the program.
 However, federal agencies are encouraged to partner with Non-Federal entities to jointly create national, regional and community-based programs that provide adaptive sports activities for disabled Veterans and members of the Armed Forces.

-The VA is authorized to award up to $9 million annual in ASG Program with up to $8 million for adaptive sport activities and an additional up to $1 million for equine therapy for mental health issues.
+In FY2018, the VA was authorized to award up to $9 million in ASG Program with up to $8 million for adaptive sport activities and an additional up to $1 million for equine therapy for mental health issues.
 The amount of grant funding awarded to each eligible organization varies per calendar year and organizations may apply for more than one ASG Program grant.

 How to apply